ggokoglann/2023-Year-Of-Swift/README.md

 28.01.2023_
 at the 40.Day of the challenge i learned GCD and with the todays challenges i made 3 updatesto my older projects. these updates is about pushing loading actions to background and doing all ui updates in main for quality of service.

+16.02.2023_
+its been 18 days since my last activity on github and swift, turkey hit by huge earthquake and slowed everything down. luckily i was not there. i am back, stronger than ever, started again, today was the 41. day challenge and after a long break i find out that i forgot a lot of things. its going to be tough ride 3-4 days before getting on track again. todays challenge was big i spend 3-4 hours to get over it eventualy i couldn't. then after geting some help from internet i made it to the end.